Computer-assisted proofs for Lyapunov stability via Sums of Squares certificates and Constructive Analysis: Minlog system

 \subsection{Necessary Preliminaries}

 One of the possible interpretations of constructive analysis is due to Brouwer, Heyting and Kolmogorov (sometimes called BHK interpretation).
 Constructive analysis states the logical rules in a way which can be algorithmically interpreted as a mathematical proof \cite{Buss1998-handbook}.
 Let $P$ and $Q$ be some arbitrary formulas.
-The most important BHK rules are: \begin{itemize} \item Proving the implication $P \Rightarrow Q$ means finding an algorithm that transforms a proof of $P$ into a proof of $Q$. \item To prove $\exists \gamma \spc P[\gamma]$, an algorithm computing $\gamma$ and the proof that $P[\gamma]$ holds are required. \item To prove $\forall \gamma \in A \spc P[\gamma]$, an algorithm is required that converts $\gamma \in A$ into a proof of $P[\gamma]$. \end{itemize} In practice, proof assistant software are concrete realizations of the BHK interpretation.
+The most important BHK rules are: \begin{itemize} \item Proving the implication $P \Rightarrow Q$ means finding an algorithm that transforms a proof of $P$ into a proof of $Q$. \item To prove $\exists \gamma \spc P[\gamma]$, an algorithm computing $\gamma$ and the proof that $P[\gamma]$ holds are required. \item To prove $\forall \gamma \in A \spc P[\gamma]$, an algorithm is required that converts $\gamma \in A$ into a proof of $P[\gamma]$. \end{itemize}